Philip Seymour Hoffman: 1996–1999: Rising star

 Hoffman took an unflattering role in Todd Solondz's Happiness (1998), a misanthropic black comedy about the lives of three sisters and those around them.
-He played Allen, a strange loner who makes crude phone calls to women; the character furiously masturbates during one conversation, producing what film scholar Jerry Mosher calls an "embarrassingly raw performance".
-Jake Coyle of the Associated Press rated Allen as one of the creepiest characters in American cinema, but critic Xan Brooks highlighted the pathos that Hoffman brought to the role.
+He played Allen, a sexually frustrated loner who makes obscene phone calls to women; the character furiously masturbates during one conversation, producing what film scholar Jerry Mosher calls an "embarrassingly raw performance".
+Jake Coyle of the Associated Press rated Allen as "one of the creepiest characters in American movies", but critic Xan Brooks highlighted the pathos that Hoffman brought to the role.
 Happiness was controversial but widely praised, and Hoffman's role has been cited by critics as one of his best.
-His final 1998 release was more mainstream, as he appeared as a medical graduate in the Robin Williams comedy Patch Adams.
+His final 1998 release was more mainstream, appeared as a medical student in the Robin Williams comedy Patch Adams.
 The film was critically panned, but one of the highest-grossing of Hoffman's career.

 In 1999, Hoffman starred opposite Robert De Niro as drag queen Rusty Zimmerman in Joel Schumacher's drama Flawless.
 Hoffman considered De Niro the most imposing actor with whom he had appeared, and he felt that working with the veteran performer profoundly improved his own acting.
 Hoffman's ability to avoid clichés in playing such a delicate role was noted by critics, and Roger Ebert said it confirmed him as "one of the best new character actors".
 He was rewarded with his first Screen Actors Guild Award nomination.
 Hoffman then reunited with Paul Thomas Anderson, where he was given an atypically virtuous role in the ensemble drama Magnolia.
-The film, set over one day in Los Angeles, features Hoffman as a nurse who cares for Jason Robards' character.
-The performance was approved of by the medical industry, and Jessica Winter of the Village Voice considered it Hoffman's most indelible work, likening him to a guardian angel in his caring for the dying father.
+The film, set over one day in Los Angeles, features Hoffman as a nurse who cares for Jason Robards' character, who is dying of cancer.
+The performance was approved of by the medical industry, and Jessica Winter of the Village Voice considered it Hoffman's most indelible work, likening him to a guardian angel.
 Magnolia has been included in lists of the greatest films of all time, and it was a personal favorite of Hoffman's.

 One of the most critically and commercially successful films of Hoffman's career was The Talented Mr. Ripley (1999), which he considered "as edgy as you can get for a Hollywood movie".
-He played a "preppy bully" who taunts Matt Damon's Ripley in the thriller, a character which Jeff Simon of The Buffalo News called "the truest upper class twit in all of American movies".
-Hoffman's performance caught the attention of Meryl Streep, another of his cinematic idols: "I sat up straight in my seat and said, 'Who is that?'
-I thought to myself: My God, this actor is fearless.
-He's done what we all strive for—he's given this awful character the respect he deserves, and he's made him fascinating."
+He played a "preppy bully" who taunts Matt Damon's Tom Ripley in the thriller, a character which Jeff Simon of The Buffalo News called "the truest upper class twit in all of American movies".
+Hoffman's performance won praise from Meryl Streep, another of his cinematic idols: "I sat up straight in my seat and said, 'Who is that?'
+I thought to myself: My God, this actor is fearless", she said.
+"He's done what we all strive for — he's given this awful character the respect he deserves, and he's made him fascinating."
 In recognition of his work in Magnolia and The Talented Mr. Ripley, Hoffman was named the year's Best Supporting Actor by the National Board of Review.